About this listing

 130-years old.
 Pine floors throughout.
 Exposed brick in about half the house.

 Outside -- Lovely fenced yard and courtyard with BBQ.

 First floor -- living room, dining room, coat area, kitchen

 Second floor -- owner's bedroom (which is sometimes rented on airbnb when owner is out of town), Guest room (THIS LISTING), bathroom (only one in house, shared by everyone)

 Third floor -- additional available guest suite (listed on airbnb as "lofty rooms, rooftop deck access"), access to rooftop deck

-Roof -- deck with lovely view of downtown and the northside
+Roof -- (access from third floor suite) deck with lovely view of downtown and the northside

 Basement -- laundry and other typical basement stuff

 The house has wireless internet, but no cable.